-The Program has three one-year vesting periods ending 31 January 2011, 2012, and 2013 and grants the Program's participants share appreciation rights, as part of their remuneration package, to either get paid in cash at the end of each vesting period from the sale of the allocated GDRs the difference between the GDRs market and the Program's pre-defined (set at USD 48.62) relating to the one-third of the total number of GDRs assigned to each participant or to transfer settlement to the next year of the Program life.
+The Program has three one-year vesting periods ending 31 January 2011, 2012, and 2013.
+Each participant is granted share appreciation rights, as part of their remuneration package, and may elect to get paid in cash at the end of each vesting period or to defer payment to the subsequent vesting periods during the Program life.
+Each payment is based on the sale of the allocated GDRs and is calculated as the difference between the GDRs market price at time of sale and the Program's pre-defined price set at USD 48.62 relating to the one-third of the total number of GDRs assigned to each participant during the vesting period, including any deferrals from prior vesting periods.
 The grant date is defined as 31 March 2010 and represents the date when all participants agreed to a share-based payment arrangement.
-The close price per GDR on the LSE at 31 March 2010 was USD 72.80.
+The closing price per GDR on the LSE at 30 June 2010 was USD 72.30.

-In accordance with IFRS 2 "Share-based payment", the Group measures the employees' services rendered and the liability incurred at the fair value of the liability.
-Until the liability is settled, the Group remeasures the fair value of the liability at the end of each reporting period and at the date of settlement, with any changes in fair value recognized in profit or loss for the period.
+In accordance with IFRS 2 "Share-based payment", the Group re-measures the employees' services rendered and the liability incurred at the fair value of the liability.
+Until the liability is settled, the Group re-measures the fair value of the liability at the end of each reporting period and at the date of settlement, with any changes in fair value recognized in profit or loss for the period.
 The liability is measured, initially and at the end of each reporting period until settled, at the fair value of the share appreciation rights, by applying an option pricing model based on Monte-Carlo simulations, and to the extent to which the employees have rendered service to date.